Skip to content

 WHY IS MY LIVING ARRANGEMENT IMPORTANT?

-Your living arrangement is another factor used to determine how much SSI you can get.
+Your living arrangement is another factor used to determine how much Supplemental Security Income (SSI) you can get.

 This means your SSI benefits may vary depending on where you live: